 - 7Z: This file compressed format (also known as 7-Zip) was created by Igor Pavlov with the use of various compression utilities.
 7Z file has a high ratio of compression and strong AES-256 encryption.
 It enables you to transfer Zip files easily while saving storage space for your system.
 It is interesting to note that the 7Z file format was introduced by Windows itself so you are assured it can be opened on your Windows.

 Part 3: Try another unzipper

-If your Zip files are not opening, you can try using one or more of the many available programs online that are specially designed to Zip and Unzip archive files.
-Below is a number of recommended software for you:
+If your Zip files are not opening, you can try using one or more of the many available programs online that are specially designed to zipping and Unzip archive files.
+Below is several recommended software for you:

-PeaZip: This unzipper is a free tool which supports the extraction of data from over 180 file formats.
+- PeaZip: This unzipper is a free tool that supports the extraction of data from over 180 file formats.
 Also, it does not only unzips files as it can create new compressed files in more than 10 different formats.
 PeaZip is advanced to support the creation of self-extracting files.

 Part 4: How to open a corrupted zip file

 Bad or corrupt Zip files cannot be opened unless they are repaired and a great way to repair a corrupt Zip file is with the use of Stellar File Repair.
 This is a professional tool used for the repair of Windows files on PowerPoint, Word, Zip, and Excel.
 It has an interface that is easy to use so you will not have a challenge performing your Zip file repair and extraction.
 Just follow these simple steps: